DannyInTheShell/DannyInTheShell/README.md

 ## About Me

 I bring over 20 years of professional experience, a relentless curiosity, and a passion for solving problems creatively.
-I thrive on challenges, diving in wide-eyed, mastering the unknown, and emerging like a Viking Jedi with a cape of technical expertise (Kamado Joe included for fuel and inspiration).
+I thrive on challenges, diving in wide-eyed, mastering the unknown, and emerging like a Viking Jedi Master 🛡️⚔️ with a cape of technical expertise and Kamado Joe for fuel and inspiration.

-My experience spans:
+### My experience spans:

-- Leading and training teams across technical and operational domains.
+- 👥 Leading and training teams across technical and operational domains
-- Troubleshooting and resolving complex IT issues.
-(Layer 8...)
+- 🖥️ Troubleshooting and resolving complex IT issues (Layer 8…)
-- Automating workflows, scripting solutions, and securing systems.
+- ⚙️ Automating workflows, scripting solutions, and securing systems
-- Managing vulnerabilities with Tenable and hardening cloud infrastructure in Azure.
+- 🔐 Managing vulnerabilities with Tenable and hardening cloud infrastructure in Azure ☁️
-- Physical security work for events and individuals.
-Keeping people and things safe, sometimes unnoticed but always effective.
+- 🛡️ Physical security work for events and individuals, keeping people and things safe, sometimes unnoticed but always effective

 Cybersecurity is where I feel most at home.
 I strive to combine technical skills, strategic thinking, and a commitment to protecting people and systems.
 I approach cybersecurity with the same mindset I’ve had since childhood: protect, learn, adapt, and help people stay safe, whether they realize it or not.